munificent/craftinginterpreters/book/scanning.md

 </aside>

-If we do have a fractional part, again, we consume as many digits as we can find.

 Finally, we convert the lexeme to its numeric value.
 Our interpreter uses Java's `Double` type to represent numbers, so we produce a value of that type.
 We're using Java's own parsing method to convert the lexeme to a real Java double.
-We could implement it ourselves, but really, unless you're trying to cram for an upcoming programming interview, it's not worth your time.
+We could implement that ourselves, but, honestly, unless you're trying to cram for an upcoming programming interview, it's not worth your time.

 The remaining literals are Booleans and `nil`, but we handle those as keywords, which gets us to...